 For those with mobility issues, this probably isn’t the best option for you.
 There are a number of stairs you must descend to the canyon floor to Rainbow Falls where the swinging bridge is and the trail starts.
 We saw a lady at the beginning of the trail with a bum knee and she couldn’t make the whole loop as there’s a lot of rock-hopping, squeezing through crevices and scampering over uneven terrain required.

 We didn’t stay at Dismals Canyon overnight, as we were bunking up in the Shoals exploring fall on the Natchez Trace for a project, but the park has a pair of Cozy Cabins available for rent, and we spoke with a retired couple out of Mississippi staying there that said they weren’t exactly “cozy” per se, but rather spacious, comfortable and perfect for families.
 Dismals Canyon also has campsites open weekends from March through early November and daily during the summer.
 There’s even a massage therapist available on request!
 I know where we’re staying when next in Alabama.

-Looking for other Southern travel inspiration?
+Looking for other travel tips to Alabama?
 Here are a few places to start:

 - From Music to Design, the Shoals is Alabama’s Cultural Secret Weapon

 - Finding Fall Colors Along the Natchez Trace Parkway in North Alabama

 - Driving the Natchez Trace Parkway from Start to Finish